Concentration Prerequisites (2 courses)

 - A capstone course: a one-semester course, normally taken in the student's last undergraduate year, in which the student (or group of students) use a significant portion of their undergraduate education, broadly interpreted, in studying some current topic in depth, to produce a culminating artifact such as a paper or software project.
 The title and abstract of the artifact, along with the student's and faculty-sponsor's names, will be placed in the CS website.
 The inclusion of a relevant image or system diagram is strongly encouraged.
 The complete text of the best artifacts of each class will be featured on the CS website.

 Note: CSCI 1450 may be used either as a math-oriented core course or as an advanced course.
 CSCI 1450 was formerly known as CSCI 450: they are the same course and hence only one may be taken for credit.
-Applied Math 1650 may be used in place of CSCI 1450.
-However, concentration credit will be given for only one of Applied Math 1650 and CSCI 1450.
+Applied Math 1650 may be used in place of CSCI 1450 and vice versa: wherever one is listed as a prerequisite, the other may also be used (though a Banner override may be necessary).
+Do not take both courses!
+Concentration credit will be given for only one of them.

 Click here for the requirements for the professional track.